DISPATCHES FROM EXOTIC LANDS

 Chill factor – believe it or not it can get very cold on safari, especially when heading out in the pre-dawn darkness with the wind whipping through an open-sided vehicle.
 Once the sun rises the temperature can climb quickly so layers are key.
 Dress like an onion!

 For bush walks we usually wear shorts and a long-sleeved shirt, though some people prefer to walk in long trousers to keep grass seeds and ticks at bay.
-A good compromise are trousers that zip off at the knee to become shorts.
+A good compromise when you pack for a safari is trousers that zip off at the knee to become shorts.

 Whilst laundry services are available almost everywhere, many camps and lodges do not launder smalls for cultural reasons, so underwear is one thing that you will need to bring plenty of.
 Many camps provide a small bowl of washing powder for you to wash your own, and if not you can always request some or bring your own (a SARD stain remover stick is the perfect example).